Proper Posture Guide: How to Stand and Sit Correctly

 • Proper ergonomic setup of your workspace supports natural spinal alignment

-Understanding the Foundation of Good Posture
+Understanding What Good Posture Actually Means

-Step-by-Step Guide to Perfect Standing Posture
+Step-by-Step Standing Posture Setup

 1. Ground yourself: Stand with feet hip-width apart, weight evenly distributed and slightly favoring your heels